Premanand (प्रेमानन्द)

 Ordinary men in medieval India considered shoe-makers a low caste since cobblers work with animal hides.
 Yet, God adored Raidas, a shoe-maker.
 Why?
 What is so special about Raidas that God loved him?
 Four paths have been described in the Vedas as a means for spiritual upliftment.
-Each of these
+Each

 क्लेशघ्नी शुभदा मोक्षलघुताकृत् सुदुर्लभा। सान्द्रानन्दविशेषात्मा श्रीकृष्णाकर्षिणी च सा ॥ भक्तिरसामृतसिंधु kleśaghnī śubhadā mokṣalaghutākr̥t sudurlabhā। sāndrānandaviśeṣātmā śrīkr̥ṣṇākarṣiṇī